 When I finished my facial with Haley, I took a few moments to lay still alone with the calming music.
 I took that moment to remember the next time I found myself with a toddler scribbling on the walls, screaming at the top of his lungs or when I found myself overwhelmed with the stress of work or a messy house.

-Okay so your wondering about the sweets?
+Okay, so you’re wondering about the sweets?
 If you know me at all you would know this is that I really excel in my culinary mastery…but seriously.
-If you would have an traditional afternoon tea, you must have a good fruit scone.
-Not only did I have a good fruit scone but I enjoyed a blackberry brownie, banana tea loaf with a caramelised banana on top (one of my favourite things), passion fruit palovoa and a creamy dreamy white chocolate and custard eclair.
+If you would have a traditional afternoon tea, you must have a good fruit scone.
+Not only did I have a good fruit scone but I enjoyed a blackberry brownie, banana tea loaf with a caramelised banana on top (one of my favourite things), passion fruit pavlova and a creamy dreamy white chocolate and custard eclair.
 British desserts presented with a flavoursome flair of simple yet special.

-All of this presented so well on a wooden tray with a grazing like effect for myself to enjoy, slowly.
+All of this presented so well on a wooden tray with grazing like an effect for myself to enjoy, slowly.

-After my stomach was happy I went back upstairs to the relaxation room for a little lay down and read a few spa focused magazines- dreaming about more days like this.
+After my stomach was happy I went back upstairs to the relaxation room for a little laydown and read a few spas focused magazines- dreaming about more days like this.
 I also think I decided I know what I’m getting my husband for his birthday.

 Completely and utterly calm, relaxed and rejuvenated my time and treatments had come to an end.
 I had to leave this blissful place and go back into the world.
 Normally I would feel a sort of tense edge to my day but I came home, greeted my family and spend the night watching movies and playing with my son.
 I put down my phone and turned off the TV an hour before bed and just sang my son to sleep.

-Self care is important.
-Its a new age and thought this generation is figuring out.
+Self-care is important.
+It’s a new age and thought this generation is figuring out.
 I am starting to accept this and be okay with this.
-I learned to be proud of how hard both myself and my husband works and I am taking away from this experience how beneficial it is to self discover for the good of our family as a unit.
+I learned to be proud of how hard both myself and my husband works and I am taking away from this experience how beneficial it is to self-discovery for the good of our family as a unit.
 Be strong ladies, book that spa day or head to that coffee shop with the book you always wanted to finish, HA!